-Lead officers reported that third sector services have proven to be supportive and committed to working alongside local authority Lead officers reported staff. ongoing working positive relationships with partners and external agencies including the Forrest Commission, Scottish Scottish Fire and Rescue Service, Care and Repair, other local authorities and the Scottish Government.
-Several lead officers commented on the strength of multi-agency working and the robust professional relationships existing between staff members.
+Lead officers reported that third sector services have proven to be supportive and committed to working alongside local authority Lead officers reported ongoing working positive relationships with partners and external agencies including the Commission, Scottish Forrest Scottish Fire and Rescue Service, Care and Repair, other local authorities and the Scottish Government.
+Several lead officers commented the strength of multi-agency working and the robust professional relationships existing between staff members.